Ever wondered what to buy in Croatia? I highly recommend these traditional handmade wooden toys made by locals in the Zagorije region.

-Buying souvenirs to bring back from Croatia is so easy, there are so many to choose from, and these wooden toys make such a suitable gift for children – I know my 2-year-old loves his handmade wooden plane and train.
+Buying souvenirs to bring back from Croatia is so easy; there are so many to choose from, and these wooden toys make such a suitable gift for children – I know my 2-year-old loves his handmade wooden plane and train.

 Few things stay the same over time.
-However, the traditional wooden toys made by villagers in the Hrvatsko Zagorje region of northern Croatia, have remained almost unchanged for centuries.
+However, the traditional wooden toys made by villagers in the Hrvatsko Zagorje region of northern Croatia have remained almost unchanged for centuries.
 The reason for this is that the technique has been handed down through the generations.
 Some of the time-consuming woodworking techniques of the past have been made easy by the introduction of modern machinery, but that has not meant the loss of the art.

-Last fall, we were staying in Marija Bistrica, in the Hrvatsko Zagorje area and I simply just had to see this time honored tradition for myself.
+Last fall, we were staying in Marija Bistrica, in the Hrvatsko Zagorje area, and I simply just had to see this time-honored tradition for myself.
 Visiting the home of one of the local artisans ranks highly as one of my best experiences of being a travel blogger yet.
-Arranged by the kind staff of 4-star Hotel Bluesun Kaj we were taken to meet one of the very few people still practicing the toy making craft.
+Arranged by the kind staff of 4-star Hotel Bluesun Kaj, we were taken to meet one of the very few people still practicing the toy-making craft.

 Watching the widening smile on the face of my 2-year-old develop as we got closer and closer to the table of pre-made toys was priceless.

-I was fascinated to learn that typically the materials are sourced from the beach, lime, maple, and soft willow trees that are indigenous to the area and that he often goes and cuts down the trees himself.
+I was fascinated to learn that typically the materials are sourced from the beach, lime, maple, and soft willow trees indigenous to the area and that he often goes and cuts down the trees himself.

 I had been secretly hoping that we would be invited to the workshop to see the process in action.
-The only person not happy about the idea was the Little Donkey, the poor little guy wanted to stay and play with the display toys.
+The only person not happy about the idea was the Little Donkey; the poor little guy wanted to stay and play with the display toys.

-So popular are these creations, they can be found in fairs, markets, and souvenir shops the world over.
+So popular are these creations; they can be found in fairs, markets, and souvenir shops the world over.
 Although your absolute best place to buy souvenirs of the wooden kind is in the charming town of Marija Bistrica at the Sunday fair.

 be interested in seeing his biggest wooden toy creation.
 Intrigued, I followed him to his storage area, and under a few layers of dust, was one of the largest wooden horses I have ever, and I bet I’ll ever see.
-He dusted off the horses main and rolled it out into the garden area.
+He dusted off the horse’s main and rolled it out into the garden area.
 All I could think was what a waste – what a shame that such a creation was not on display in the main town.

 So, now you know exactly what to buy in Croatia for the little ones in your family.
 These traditional folk instruments and children’s wooden toys bring great joy to both children and adults, so be sure to purchase one on your vacation to Croatia this year.